5 Dubious Cartoons from the 1980s That I Still Love

 1. Rubik, the Amazing Cube

-Surely the only show ever made about a puzzle cube.
+Surely the only show that will ever be made about a puzzle cube.
 Rubik, the Amazing Cube was the story of a magic cube who escaped from an evil Magician and fell in with three siblings.
 The four of them traveled around and tried to keep Rubik out of the hands of the Magician.
-Of course Rubik was magic, but could only use his powers when his colored squares were aligned.
-So scramble Rubik and he is useless.
-Lucky for all of us the Rubik’s Cube trend had swept the nation and everyone knew how to solve these things, especially the show’s 3 siblings.